 I also passed 400 followers on Twitter this month as well, which is the next notable milestone after I started the year with 300.
 My Youtube is heading towards 300, and Instagram is slowly ticking towards 150 in the up and down way that it does.
 Those numbers are not much compared to some (Molly Burke just passed 1 million on Youtube, congratulations!), but for me they’re relatively big numbers that I’m proud of.
 Perhaps the most crucial figure right now, however, is that I have 99 followers here on this blog.
 So if anybody fancies kicking me into triple figures by hitting the Follow button, that’d be awesome!

 I also went on a City Sculpture Trail, which was part of Walk London, a project supported by Transport for London that was putting on free walking tours around the capital.
-Apparently the project has now finished, so it’s just as well I got in on this occasion.
+The project has now finished, so it’s just as well I got in on this occasion.
 It was a very interesting walk too, showing us various sculptures, old and modern, and telling us all about them.
 It’s amazing how many sculptures there are all over London.

-I also did a free tour from the Pocket Guide London App for the first time, as I wanted to try that out.
+I did a free tour from the Pocket Guide London App for the first time this month, as I wanted to try that out.
 And it was very good.
 I did the first half of the Bloomsbury Tour, which took me on a tour from the British Museum to Russell Square, finding various places that I wasn’t aware of along the way.
 The audio clearly tells you where you need to go, but the map on screen is also clear if you want to use that, and as soon as you’re in the right spot the app automatically realises and starts the next piece of audio automatically.
 I could have walked the whole thing in one go but, as always with tours like this, I like to stop and look around and take photos, so time soon runs away with me.
 I’ll do the other half of the tour very soon though, to finish it off, then I’ll try some of their other tours at some point.

 Finally, I also went on a walk with the London Discovery Walks, Talks & Events group from Meetup.
 This was the first time I’d met this group, and it was great, everyone was very friendly.
 We started off with a little tour of Kensall Green Cemetery, where quite a few famous people are buried, and there are some beautiful and ornate monuments in there.
 So it was very interesting to look around, and I reckon it would be cool to have a proper extended tour one day.
 The rest of our walk then took us along the Grand Union Canal from Kensington to Little Venice and Paddington, stopping off at a few places on the way to hear some trivia and history, and to stop off for an ice-cream halfway through.
 So it was a very enjoyable day, and I definitely want to do more walks with them.